 The above disclosures coupled with operating losses from past years make is clear to the investor that in the past Vinyl Sulphone has not been a great business to be in.
-The management of the company has agreed to the same in the conference call held by it in February 2017:
+The management of the company has agreed to the same in the conference call held by it in January 2017 (page 13):

 The above section clearly states that in the past Chinese players enjoyed cost advantages on account of lower costs related to following environmental friendly production processes and it was very difficult for Vinyl Sulphone players to make any profit.

 However, since last few quarters, the Chinese govt. has changed its stance towards its chemical industry and it has now tightened the environmental regulations around it.
 As a result, the Chinese players have currently, lost the cost competitive edge.
-As per the conference call of AksharChem (India) Ltd for February 2017:
+As per the conference call of AksharChem (India) Ltd for February 2017 (page 3):

 As a result, AksharChem (India) Ltd has been able to witness very high operating margins since last few quarters on its Vinyl Sulphone segment resulting in overall high margins for the company.
 It is the major reason for the sudden increase in profitability margins of the company.

 An investor would appreciate that the major risk to such profitability of the company would the resurgence of Chinese manufacturing in future, which might again tilt the scale against AksharChem (India) Ltd.

 The management seems very optimistic that it would take at least 10 years for Chinese companies to put their house in order and to again become competitive in the international market, as disclosed in the February 2017 conference call (page 8):